surniaulula/wpsso-wp-sitemaps/readme.txt

 <!-- about -->

+= Extends the WordPress Sitemaps XML =

-**Improves the WordPress sitemaps XML** with article modification times, alternate language URLs, and Schema images for Google rich results.
+Improve the WordPress sitemaps XML with article modification times, alternate language URLs, and Schema images for Google rich results.

+= Include Missing Post Type Archive Pages =

-**Include missing post type archive pages** in the WordPress sitemaps (like the WooCommerce shop page and The Events Calendar events page).
+Include missing post type archive pages in the WordPress sitemaps (like the WooCommerce shop page and The Events Calendar events page).

+= Alternate Language URLs for Google =

-**Include [localized pages for Google](https://developers.google.com/search/docs/advanced/crawling/localized-versions#sitemap)** (ie. alternate language URLs) from PolyLang and WMPL.
+Include [localized pages for Google](https://developers.google.com/search/docs/advanced/crawling/localized-versions#sitemap) (ie. alternate language URLs) from PolyLang and WMPL.

+= Select Post Types and Taxonomies =

-**Select the post types and taxonomies** included in the WordPress sitemaps XML.
+Include or exclude post types and taxonomies from the WordPress sitemaps XML.

+= Exclude Noindex and Redirected URLs =

-**Exclude "No Index" and redirected** posts, pages, custom post types, taxonomies (categories, tags, etc.), and user profiles pages from the WordPress sitemaps XML.
+Exclude noindex and redirected posts, pages, custom post types, taxonomies (categories, tags, etc.), and user profiles pages from the WordPress sitemaps XML.

 <!-- /about -->